ThorntonLab/ThorntonLab.github.io/markdown/data.md

 * [Code](https://github.com/molpopgen/baldwin_brown_2014) from Baldwin-Brown, Long, and Thornton (2014) Mol Biol Evol is on Thornton’s github repository.

-* Supplementary material from Rogers et al. (submitted) Landscape of tandem duplication in Drosophila yakuba and Drosophila simulans.
+* [Supplementary material](rogers2014.html) from Rogers et al. (2014) Landscape of tandem duplication in Drosophila yakuba and Drosophila simulans.
 Please note: the BED files for D. simulans are based on the w501 reference genome, hosted at Peter Andolfatto’s website.
 If you plug our BED files into the UCSC browser, you’ll be quite a bit off in terms of coordinates, as they are still using the Begun et al. reference.